Child Custody

 What Do Courts Consider When Deciding the Best Interests of the Child?

 All APR/child custody decisions in Colorado are made based on the best interests of the child.
-This means that decisions won’t be made based on the parents’ preferences.
+This means that decisions are not based solely on the parents’ preferences.
 Instead, the focus is on what would be best for the child(ren).

 Judges will consider several statutory factors when deciding what is best for the child, including: